A great script reader requires five elemental traits:

 If a potential script reader doesn’t speak the language of physical cinema, and can’t understand how to translate text on the screenplay’s page into a workable, entertaining film, that script reader will never be a success.

-The Mind of A Mechanic
+A Script Reader Must Have The Mind of A Mechanic

 Script readers must also possess a keen mind when it comes to the nuts and bolts of the text on the script’s page.